 Concatenate and print (display) the content of files.

 Syntax cat [-benstuv] [-] [file ...]
 Options -b Number the non-blank output lines, starting at 1. -n Number the output lines, starting at 1. -s Squeeze multiple adjacent empty lines, causing the output to be single spaced. -u Disable output buffering. -v Displays non-printing characters so they are visible.
 Control characters print as `^X' for control-X; The delete character (octal 0177) prints as `^?'
-Non-ascii characters (with the high bit set) are printed as `M-' (for meta) followed by the character for the low 7 bits. -e Display non-printing characters and display a dollar sign ($) at the end of each line. -t Display non-printing characters and display tab characters as ^I at the end of each line. - Read from the standard input. cat exits 0 on success, and >0 if an error occurs.
+Non-ascii characters (with the high bit set) are printed as `M-' (for meta) followed by the character for the low 7 bits. -e Display non-printing characters and display a dollar sign ($) at the end of each line. -t Display non-printing characters and display tab characters as ^I at the end of each line. - Read from the standard input.
+With no FILE, or when FILE is -, read standard input.
+When given a single FILE, cat will pass the file unchanged to STDOUT (by default the display). cat exits 0 on success, and >0 if an error occurs.

 The cat command can be piped into grep to find specific words in the file: